 10 Occupational Therapy Apps for Brain Injury Patients

 Occupational therapists now have more tools than ever before to help patients recovering from traumatic brain injury--and many of these tools exist on smartphones and tablets.
-Between therapy sessions, OTs, COTAs and their therapy colleagues can now recommend mobile apps for brain injury patients and caregivers that can help them remember information and deal with everyday tasks during rehabilitation.
+Between therapy sessions, OTs, COTAs, and their therapy colleagues can now recommend mobile apps for brain injury patients and caregivers to help them remember information and deal with everyday tasks during rehabilitation.

 Here are 10 of the most popular and useful apps for brain injury patients, available for download on iTunes (iOS) or Google Play (Android).

 1. Brain Synch (iOS)

 This fun app, featuring four unique games, challenges people to use both halves of their brain to complete tasks.
 Patients are tested to match shapes, trace lines, and reverse patterns; they can play challenges against the clock or play slowly in Zen Mode.
 The games are styled after real brain therapies, but anyone can enjoy them.
 All ages and skill levels are considered, and the style of play can be adjusted for different difficulties.
 Price: $0.99.

 2. Breathe2Relax (iOS & Android)